maheshg23/Smart-Door-Authentication-System/SetupInformation.md

 We need to build our own openCV library which we can attach it to the Kinesis_stream_data lambda funtion using the lambda layers
 Refer to [5] create a zip files and add it to the Lambda Layer.

-After you add the OpenCV Zip file into the lambda layer and then attach the layer to the lambda function we need to change the envionemnt variable
-"/var/runtime" is for Boto3 and other python libraries and "/opt/"is for the OpenCV library that we added to the Lambda layer
+After you add the OpenCV Zip file into the lambda layer and then attach the layer to the lambda function we need to change the environment variable PYTHONPATH. "/var/runtime" is for Boto3 and other python libraries and "/opt/"is for the OpenCV library that we added to the Lambda layer

 `PYTHONPATH = /var/runtime:/opt/`